cdlib/eschol-ui/README.md

 ### Images

 There are two types of images in the UI library: those for icons and those for content.

-Icons are SVG images that originate in the images folder and injected into the main stylesheet during the development or build processes - they are not outputted as separate images.
+Icons are small SVG images that are part of the UI design.
+They originate in the images folder and are injected into the main stylesheet during the development or build processes - they are not outputted as separate images.
 These image filenames are prepended by **icon_**.

-Content images include logos, banners, and sample images.
-They are not stored in the repo but referenced via a remote URL to a static assets location hosted by eScholarship.
+Content images are mostly placeholder images that highlight where images from the live eScholarship website will reside.
+These include logos, banners, and sample images, such as journal covers.
+They are not stored in the repo but on a static assets directory hosted by eScholarship.
+Content images refer to this eScholarship directory path via a JavaScript or Sass variable.

 ### Components